oss-slu/Congestion-control-emulator/README.md

 ```

 ### Docker Usage
+**Please make sure your host machine is Linux so it can access the application can access the Linux kernel for tracing**
 Getting the right environment for Pantheon can be tricky.
-So as of now (2/23/23), we have a docker image that holds all dependencies.
+So as of now ($\today$), we have a docker image hosted [here](https://hub.docker.com/repository/docker/a8nguyen/oss-slu-congestion) that holds all dependencies.
 Any contributions to make more docker images so our application can be supported in many Linux-based platforms is appreciated.
+The

 Get yourself familiar with [Docker](https://docs.docker.com/config/daemon/start/)